sheilaxz/disaster_response_app/README.md

 - Udacity, who guides through this natural language processing project

 Also give credits to Rajat S., a mentor of the Udacity Data Science Nanodegree program, helped solve issues in the deployment process.

+## Other resources <a name="others"></a>

+More details of the process of creating the two pipelines (data processing and machine learning) can be found [here](https://github.com/sheilaxz/disaster_response) in two Jupyter notebooks "ETL Pipeline Preparation.ipynb" and "ML Pipeline Preparation.ipynb."
+This github repository includes files to generate the same disaster response app locally.